 Over time, seawater seeped into the base of the downed crater.
 At one time, much of this water evaporated under the permanent tropical heat.
 A vast bed of salt in syrup remained.
 It would be this gift of Nature to dictate the fate of Salt.

 The Salt History of the Island of Sal

 The second island of the Cape Verdean Barlavento was discovered on December 3, 1460.
 According to a charter by Afonso V, its discoverer was the navigator of Genoese origin, António da Noli.

 Da Noli was in the service of Infante D. Henrique when, on his return from an expedition to the Gulf of Guinea, he detected it, following the island of Santiago where it would be founded Ribeira Grande, the first city in Cape Verde.

 Da Noli was impressed by the smooth profile of the island, even more so when compared to the mountainous Santiago.
 He called her Llana.

-Until, at least, 1720, the local population remained minimal, inaugurated by slaves arrived from other islands of the archipelago, in little more than the fishing village of Palmeira.
+Until at least 1720, the local population remained negligible, inaugurated by slaves arriving from other islands of the archipelago, in little more than the fishing village of Palmeira.